gregorriegler/gregorriegler.github.io/_posts/2025-07-12-augmented-coding-pattern-language.md

 AI agents forget everything between contexts.
 Use Persistent Cross-Context Memory — a file or shared storage — to explicitly write down and reload facts, goals, decisions, and task progress.
 Treat this as the agent's long-term memory.

+### 🚦 State Indicator
+**Pattern:** *Build a State Machine by memorizing where you are in the process.*

+We may track process state using a State Indicator.
+A simple State Indicator consists of a [Starter Symbol](#-starter-symbol) and a descriptive keyword.
+A more complicated one could span over many lines and contain structured information.
+This enables resilient restarts from any point without losing that context.
+The process of course needs to include steps to adapt the State Indicator.

 ### 🧰 StateMachine as a Tool
 **Pattern:** *Use a tool to drive the process.*